RB 25 years

 1997

 RBP diskette With desktop computers becoming more powerful in the 1990s, Steve Okonski began work on RB Player (RBP) for Windows.
-RBP not only acts as a boardgame assistant, but also has "Artificial Intelligence" that plays the game vs. humans.
+RBP not only acts as a board game assistant, but also has "Artificial Intelligence" that plays the game vs. humans.
 RBP also enables play on alternate game maps.

 In 1997, Steve contacted Avalon Hill and demonstrated the RBP prototype to them.
 They opted to not publish the game.
 Steve did not know that at the time, the AH game division was being shopped around by its parent corporation, Monarch-Avalon, and thus was not actively putting efforts into new games.

 Fortunately, Steve was able to secure permission from Avalon Hill to distribute the computer version.
-The result is the shareware program and alternate game maps you can find at the Rail Baron Fanatics site.
+The result is the program and alternate game maps you can find at the Rail Baron Fanatics site.

 Hasbro buyout